yangzy39/WRPO/README.md

 ```
 ## Training configurations

+Our training code is built upon the [alignment-handbook repo](https://github.com/huggingface/alignment-handbook) and [SimPO repo](https://github.com/princeton-nlp/SimPO).
 We provide configuration files for both training stages, designed for an environment with 8x80G A800 GPUs.
 You may need to adjust `num_processes` and `per_device_train_batch_size` based on your specific computational setup.

 ### Commands